Holiday inspiration currently loading...

-Price is based on two adults sharing a double or twin en-suite room for six nights on a bed and breakfast basis in our hand-picked selection of hotels and guest houses, and seven days’ rental of a Tesla Model S, with delivery to Inverness.
+Price is based on two adults sharing a double or twin en-suite room for seven nights on a bed and breakfast basis in our hand-picked selection of hotels and guest houses, and eight days’ rental of a Tesla Model S, starting and finishing in either Edinburgh or Glasgow.

 Before your departure, you will receive personalised holiday information including full directions, recommended routes and charging points, plus suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.